Deltares/iMOD-Documentation/docs/viewer_user_manual.rst

    :width: 6.26528in

-Figure 13: toggle gridlines with the gridlines button
+Figure 13: Toggle gridlines with the gridlines button

 How to change the vertical exaggeration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the 3d viewer, objects can appear to be flat when they are not,
+In the 3D viewer, objects can appear to be flat when they are not,
 because the range in the x and y directions for geological structures is
 often much larger than the range in the z direction.
 For example,
 geological layers may extend for tens or hundreds of kilometers